CodePipeWrangler/code_jitsu_gh/genomics/Linux-Unix_Tools.md

 ### Help

-man cd # Access the manual page for a command
+    man [APPLICATION] # Access the manual page for a command

 ### Execute commands from history